 If somebody says they own a boa constrictor, this is probably the snake they mean.
 This boa is native to almost all of South America, as well as some Caribbean islands.
 Among snake owners, it’s known as the BCC which is an abbreviation of their scientific name.

 Regarding boa constrictor characteristics, they grow to between five and nine feet on average, but can reach thirteen feet if they’re well fed.
-Females are larger than males, both regarding length and weight.
+Females are larger than males, both in terms of length and weight.

 They range from brown to cream or gray, and have reddish-brown markings known as saddles in a pattern along their back.
 Their name is derived from their bright red tails, which they keep into adulthood.
 They can live for between 20 and 30 years if they’re well-cared for.

-In the wild, they’re a nocturnal snake that likes to climb in trees, hence how many wild specimens live in the rainforest.
+In the wild, they’re a nocturnal snake that likes to climb in trees, hence why so many wild specimens live in the rainforest.

 Facts About the Red-Tailed Boa

 - When they first became popular, the majority of captive red-tailed boas were wild-caught.
-This gave them a reputation for being a mean and aggressive snake.
-Captive-bred boas, as practically all of today’s specimens are, are much more docile.
+This gave them a reputation for being an aggressive snake.
+Captive-bred boas are much more docile.

-- Because of the sheer number of snakes in captivity here in the U.S., it’s inevitable that some are lost or abandoned.
-In fact, this has happened to such an extent that they’re now an invasive species in the wild in some states like Florida!
+- Because of the sheer number of snakes in captivity in the U.S., it’s inevitable that some are lost or abandoned.
+They’re now an invasive species in the wild in some states, like Florida.

-And yes, we said species—because some scientists think that the boa imperator is a different species to boa constrictors.
-These snakes live in Central America rather than South America, for example, Mexico, Nicaragua, and Colombia.
+Some scientists think that the boa imperator is a different species to the boa constrictor.
+These snakes live in Central America, not South America.

 BCIs are very similar to BCCs.
 They have very similar markings, so much so that it’s difficult for a novice to tell them apart.
-To get technical, BCIs have markings that are more rounded, whereas BCCs often have a little notch in their markings, a small point on each side.
+BCIs have markings that are more rounded, whereas BCCs often have a little notch in their markings, a small point on each side.

-The biggest difference is that BCIs have a dark brown or dark red tail.
+The main difference is that BCIs have a dark brown or dark red tail.
 BCIs are also a little shorter and slimmer than BCCs.

-In captivity, however, BCIs are different from BCCs in terms of behavior.
+In captivity, BCIs are different from BCCs in terms of behavior.
 They’re not as gentle and docile as red-tailed boas.
-They’re more likely to bite if you don’t know what you’re doing with one.
+They’re more likely to bite.

 Facts About the Boa Constrictor Imperator